 Mind-Body Interventions in Supportive Oncology and Survivorship.

-As Associate Director of Integrative Medicine in the Supportive Oncology and Survivorship Program of the Huntsman Cancer Institute, I conduct research on the therapeutic effects of mind-body interventions for cancer and their mechanisms of action.
-New research efforts are focused on mindfulness training, guided imagery, and clinical hypnosis, as well as their integration with other complementary therapies, including acupuncture, osteopathy, and exercise.
+I conduct research on the therapeutic effects of mind-body interventions for cancer and their mechanisms of action.
+New research efforts are focused on testing MORE as an intervention to address cancer pain.
+I have also conducted research on mindfulness training and clinical hypnosis, as well as their integration with other complementary therapies, including acupuncture, osteopathy, and exercise.
 This area of research is particularly fertile ground for studies on the cognitive, affective, and psychophysiological pathways linking mindfulness to positive reappraisal coping, the capacity to find meaning and purpose in the face of adversity.

 Research Conflict of Interest Disclosure

-Eric Garland, PhD, LCSW is the Director of the Center on Mindfulness and Integrative Health Intervention Development.
-The Center provides Mindfulness-Oriented Recovery Enhancement (MORE), mindfulness-based therapy, and cognitive behavioral therapy in the context of research trials for no cost to research participants; however, Dr. Garland has received honoraria and payment for delivering seminars, lectures, and teaching engagements (related to training clinicians in MORE), including those sponsored by institutions of higher education, government agencies, academic teaching hospitals, and medical centers.
+Eric Garland, PhD, LCSW is the Director of UCSD ONEMIND (Optimized Neuroscience-Enhanced Mindfulness Intervention Design).
+UCSD ONEMIND provides Mindfulness-Oriented Recovery Enhancement (MORE), meditation-based interventions, and cognitive behavioral therapy in the context of research trials for no cost to research participants; however, Dr. Garland has received honoraria and payment for delivering seminars, lectures, and teaching engagements (related to training clinicians in MORE), including those sponsored by institutions of higher education, government agencies, academic teaching hospitals, and medical centers.
 Dr. Garland also receives royalties from the sale of books related to MORE.
-Dr. Garland has also been a consultant and licensor to BehaVR, LLC.
+Dr. Garland is Founder of MORE Science Institute.